Romans

 Introduction

-For Paul, this heresy (nomism / pietism) not only undermines the substance of the gospel, but actually undermines a believer's standing before God.
-As far as Paul is concerned, a believer, having been set right with God on the basis of Christ's faithfulness, fully appropriates the fullness of new life in Christ (the gift of the Holy Spirit, etc.), and this apart from law obedience.
+For Paul, this heresy (nomism, sanctification by obedience) not only undermines the substance of the gospel, but actually undermines a believer's standing before God.
+As far as Paul is concerned, a believer, having been set right and holy before God (justified) on the basis of Christ's faithfulness appropriated by faith, facilitates the fullness of new life in Christ, and this apart from law obedience.

 The Structure of Romans